Difficulty Launching: 8 Steps For How To Help Your Young Adult Child Find Their Way

 - Build them up - Our kids need our love and support!
 Home life should be as much of a safe haven as possible even from other family members.
 Don't demean your kid or allow their other family members to belittle them because they are struggling in a particular area.
 Dysgraphia, self-injury, OCD and all the other things a child can struggle with aren't something to laugh at.

-Maybe their sibling is frustrated because they feel like that child gets preferential treatment.
-If so, I’d say some family counseling or education for the family about what the need is for the struggling child/family member may be in order.
+Build your children up when they are struggling.[/caption] Maybe their sibling is frustrated because they feel like that child gets preferential treatment.
+If so, I'd say some family counseling or education for the family about what the need is for the struggling child/family member may be in order.

 - Be creative - This goes along with the teaching and modeling; but, if you show your kids your ability to think outside the box and willingness to use creative solutions to help them, then they will start to learn that as well.
 I have coached selectively mute clients to create FB videos to send to friends or relatives to help them get over the fear of talking.
 I've known families that have put their kids through Financial Peace University to help them understand concepts of money management, dads that have taken their sons on father-son dates to teach them how to tie a tie; have a good interview; or accept being broken up with.